Fireworks in McHenry County: Where to find Fourth of July fireworks, festivals, parades and more

-Independence Day is almost here, and with it comes a variety of fun-filled celebrations in the McHenry County area starting Friday, including parades, festivals and, of course, fireworks displays.
+Independence Day is almost here, and with it comes a variety of fun-filled celebrations in the McHenry County, including parades, festivals and, of course, fireworks displays.

 Here is what communities have in store during the holiday weekend, and over the coming weeks, with plans subject to change depending on weather: